top of page

 • Evaluation of jaw tumors

-• In examining the existing bone structure before bone augmentation procedures
+• Examination of the existing bone structure before bone augmentation procedures

 Additional Imaging Methods

-In dentistry practice, magnetic resonance (MR) imaging methods are also used in cases of joint disorders.
+Magnetic Resonance (MRI) imaging methods are also used in dentistry practice for temporomandibular joint disorders.

-Recently, in dentistry practice, especially in academic studies, ultrasonographic imaging methods have been used to examine superficial muscular structures and salivary glands.
+Recently, in dentistry practice, especially in academic studies, Ultrasonographic Imaging Methods have been used to examine superficial muscle structures and salivary glands.

 bottom of page